DylanWangWQF/BarkBeetle/README.md

 # BarkBeetle

+This repository contains the source code for the paper **[BarkBeetle: Stealing Decision Tree Models with Fault Injection](https://dl.acm.org/doi/10.1145/3779208.3785372)**, accepted for publication in **Proceedings of the ACM Asia Conference on Computer and Communications Security (ASIA CCS 2026)**.

 ## Proof-of-Concept Attack for BarkBeetle

 We convert the BigML-generated trees into the Emlearn-compatible format and store them in `tree.c` under the `BarkBeetle_simulation` directory.